dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/A Installing DreamFactory on Windows Server/_index.md

 Within the `C:\PHP_8.1` directory, there are two sample .ini files. `php.ini-development` and `php.ini-production` .
 Take one of these and duplicate the file.
 Rename it to `php.ini`

-> You may need to [turn on file extentions]() to rename the file appropriately.
+> You may need to [turn on file extensions]() to rename the file appropriately.

-> Typically during inital installation, we will use the `php.ini-development` file, and change to the `php.ini-production` one at a later date.
+> Typically during initial installation, we will use the `php.ini-development` file, and change to the `php.ini-production` one at a later date.
 This is entirely up to you.

 Open `php.ini` and add the following to the bottom of the file: